Building a modern resume

 - Align elements to (an imaginary) grid

-- Consider bold to highlight main technologies, responsibilities, training, etc.
+- Consider bold to highlight the main technologies, responsibilities, training, etc.

 - Use 3 colors at most (consistently)